margiechubin/chocolate-chips/src/content/keyboard-nav/keyboard-nav.md

 </blockquote>
 <cite><a href="https://www.w3.org/TR/WCAG21/#keyboard" target="_blank">WCAG 2.1 Success Criterion 2.1.1 Keyboard</a></cite>

-This is the official definition, but basically this says that all content needs to be operable through a keyboard interface
+This is the official definition, but basically this says that all content needs to be operable through a keyboard interface.

-WCAG Levels of Compliance
+#### WCAG Levels of Compliance
 * A is must support, AA is should support, and AAA is may support
 * Level A prevent showstoppers where user would not be able to use an application at all
 * AA are the ones that would cause a user to find it difficult to use an application, but not impossible